July 1922

 Ozseker (2019), pg 180; Ó Duibhir (2011), pgs 170-174

-Commandant General John T. Prout leads his Pro-Treaty forces from Kilkenny to attack Waterford city.
+Commandant General John T. Prout leads his pro-Treaty forces from Kilkenny to attack Waterford City.
 (Paddy Paul was his second-in-command.)
+He takes Waterford City on July 21st.

 More Detail